abbyesmith/react-hooks-mock-code-challenge-gregslist/README.md

 1. Run `npm install` in your terminal.
 2. Run `npm run server`.
 This will run your backend on port `6001`.
-3. In a new terminal, run `npm start`.
+3. In a new terminal, run `pm stnart`.

 Make sure to open [http://localhost:6001/listings](http://localhost:6001/listings) in the browser to verify that your backend is working before you proceed!